-The ESMS adopted by the Bank aims to identify, as early as possible, all the impacts on the environment and social impacts of its financing and where applicable, to provide corrective measures to avoid, mitigate or reduce these impacts during the maturity of the loans.
+The ESMS adopted by the Bank aims to identify, as early as possible, all environmental and social impacts of its financing and, where applicable, to provide corrective measures to avoid, mitigate or reduce these impacts during the maturity of the loans.

-With business solutions evolving with more sophistical financial products, the Bank is set to continue its journey in improving its ESMS framework to include climate factors as part of its credit risk assessment process.
+With business solutions evolving with more sophisticated financial products, the Bank is set to continue its journey in improving its ESMS framework to include climate factors as part of its credit risk assessment process.

-Climate Risk is managed through the Management Integrated Risk Committee.
+Climate risk is managed through the Management Integrated Risk Committee.
 The Board Risk Management Committee has oversight over climate risk and receives quarterly reports to that effect.

-Compliance Risk
+Compliance risk

-Compliance Risk is defined as the risk for potential losses and legal penalties due to failure to comply with laws and/or regulations.
+Compliance risk is defined as the risk for potential losses and legal penalties, due to failure to comply with laws and/or regulations.

-Approach to managing Compliance Risk
+Approach to managing compliance risk

-An independent Compliance Function is in place to identify, assess, monitor and report on whether the Bank is complying with applicable laws, regulations and internal requirements.
+An independent compliance function is in place to identify, assess, monitor and report on whether the Bank is complying with applicable laws, regulations and internal requirements.

-Compliance risk is mitigated through the implementation of adequate policies and procedures and internal controls throughout the Bank.
-Policies and procedures ensure that the Bank operates within the parameters of the laws and international regulations as applicable, as well as international best practices, whilst internal controls ensure that staffs comply with the internal policies and procedures.
-Employees are also provided with relevant training on the application of policies and procedures as well as on the regulatory framework in general.
+Compliance risk is mitigated through the implementation of adequate policies & procedures and internal controls throughout the Bank.
+Policies and procedures ensure the Bank operates within the parameters of the laws and international regulations as applicable, as well as international best practices, while internal controls ensure staffs comply with internal policies and procedures.
+Employees are also provided with relevant training on the application of policies and procedures, as well as on the regulatory framework in general.

-The compliance team is accountable for the implementation of an effective regulatory and compliance framework as outlined below:
+The compliance team is accountable for the implementation of an effective regulatory and compliance framework, as outlined below:

-- Identifying and assessing compliance risks; - · Providing advice/guidance on risk mitigation to compliance risk owners; - Monitoring the adequacy and effectiveness of risk mitigation and controls; and - Reporting on the compliance risk status.
+- · Identifying and assessing compliance risks; - · Providing advice/guidance on risk mitigation to compliance risk owners; - Monitoring the adequacy and effectiveness of risk mitigation and controls; and - · Reporting on the compliance risk status.

-The focus is to further embed the compliance culture across the Bank and enable the business to fully assume its first line of defense responsibilities.
+The focus is to further embed the compliance culture across the Bank and enable the business to fully assume its first line of defence responsibilities.

-The Regulatory and Compliance Framework is governed through the Regulatory Risk and Compliance Committee which meets monthly and reports into the Management Integrated Risk Committee and the Board Risk Management Committee.
+The Regulatory and Compliance Framework is governed through the Regulatory Risk and Compliance Committee, which meets monthly and reports to the Management Integrated Risk Committee and the Board Risk Management Committee.

-People Risk
+People risk

-People Risk is defined as the risk of financial losses and negative performance related to inadequacies in human capital and the management of human resources.
-There are numerous and multi-faceted risks ranging from workplace safety, absenteeism and succession planning, through to loss of key people and internal issues such as fraud and theft of material and intellectual property.
+People risk is defined as the risk of financial losses and negative performance related to inadequacies in human capital and the management of human resources.
+There are numerous and multi-faceted risks, ranging from workplace safety, absenteeism and succession planning, through to loss of key people and internal issues such as fraud and theft of material and intellectual property.
 Other issues include having the right skillset and right sizing the business to achieve its goals.

-Approach to managing People Risk
+Approach to managing people risk